redtide/elements/docs/setup.md

 ### C++17

 Elements currently supports the MacOS, Windows and Linux.
-In the Mac, we support both [XCode] IDE.
+In the Mac, we support the [XCode] IDE.
 Elements is tested with XCode 10 and XCode 11.

 In Windows, we support Windows 10 with [Visual Studio 2019], although it will probably also work with older versions of the Visual Studio IDE.
 In Linux, we support both [Clang] and [g++].
 Get the latest version with a C++17 compiler.

-The [CLion] IDE is supported on all platforms.
+The [CLion] IDE is supported on all platforms, it simply requires the CMakeLists.txt file to open and build the project.

 ### Git